apps-on-air/AppsOnAir-flutter-AppRemark/README.md

 - Kotlin: Version 1.7.10 or higher
 - Gradle: Version 8.0 or higher

+#### To learn more about AppsOnAir AppSync, please visit the [AppsOnAir](https://documentation.appsonair.com) website

 ### Android Setup

 Add meta-data to the app's AndroidManifest.xml file under the application tag.

->Make sure meta-data name is “appId”.
+>Make sure meta-data name is “AppsonairAppId”.

 >Provide your application id in meta-data value.